nickolasnpm/smart-agriculture-dashboard-centexs/README.md

 ## Note

-This dashboard is developed merely for educational purposes and is also displayed on the local server at IoT Laboratory, CENTEXS for public view.
+This dashboard is developed merely for educational purposes and is displayed on the local server at IoT Laboratory, CENTEXS for public view and student references.